ssu655/Bioinformatics_Motif_Discovery/README.md

 ————

-Example Applications
+Example Datasets of Implementations

 - E. coli genome – find repeated motifs in clumps
 - Salmonella genome – locate the origin of replication
-- DosR regulon (M. tuberculosis)** – discover regulatory motifs using Gibbs Sampling and Randomized Motif Search
+- DosR regulon (M. tuberculosis)  – discover regulatory motifs using Gibbs Sampling and Randomized Motif Search
+- Subtle motif datasete - an artifically constructed DNA dataset with a subtle hidden motif

-A full demonstration is provided in notebooks/Motif_Discovery.ipynb
+A full demonstration is provided in notebooks/Demo.ipynb

 ————